DevBetterCom/DevBetterWeb/README.md

 # RUN THIS FROM THE INFRASTRUCTURE PROJECT FOLDER
 dotnet ef database update -c IdentityDbContext -s ..\devbetterweb.web\DevBetterWeb.Web.csproj
 ```

-- Modify Program.cs so that it seeds the database the first time you run (uncomment [this line](https://github.com/DevBetterCom/DevBetterWeb/blob/master/src/DevBetterWeb.Web/Program.cs#L35))

 You should be able to run the application at this point.
 The default password for seeded accounts is [here](https://github.com/DevBetterCom/DevBetterWeb/blob/master/src/DevBetterWeb.Core/AuthConstants.cs#L13).
 The default users created are [here](https://github.com/DevBetterCom/DevBetterWeb/blob/master/src/DevBetterWeb.Infrastructure/Identity/Data/AppIdentityDbContextSeed.cs).
 Members are created [the first time they visit their edit profile page](https://github.com/DevBetterCom/DevBetterWeb/blob/master/src/DevBetterWeb.Web/Pages/User/MyProfile/Index.cshtml.cs#L64).